ninewise/dissertation/on-the-side/related-work.md

 The combination of these major optimizations with some smaller changes introduced a speedup of factor 25, bringing the execution time for the previous data sets to 24 seconds for the smaller and 3.5 minutes for the larger.
 The final product was presented at the International Plant & Animal Genome conference [@ruttink].
+A manuscript describing the method and it's applications is currently in preparation.
+The tool has since it's major updates been applied in several studies, in various agronomically important species, also soon to be published.

 #### SMAP Haplotype-window

 SMAP haplotype-window is an alternative method for haplotyping reads.
-It is primarily meant for use with targeted resequencing: a number of mutations are chosen and applied to a great number of clones, inducing to each clone a random subset of the mutations.
-Such a multiplex combinatorial screen allows testing multiple mutations at the same time, and their interactions.
-SMAP haplotype-window comes in play after sequencing the resulting genomes.
-By deriving a haplotype from the sequence in the windows in which the mutations were induced, it groups together the combinations of mutations.
+It is primarily meant for use with targeted resequencing via Multiplex amplicon sequencing.
+At a given set of loci, collections of plant materials are screened for naturally occurring sequence variation, and/or CRISPR-Cas induced mutations.
+In case of CRISPR-Cas induced mutations, combinatorial screens may be set up, where multiple targets and selected to be genome edited, and the sequencing allows to screen each plant for the presence of a random combination of induced mutations.

 In short, the algorithm links reads to windows, and trims the forward and reverse primers from the read.
 The DNA sequence in the resulting window is the haplotype of the read.
 The haplotypes are aggregated in a frequency table.

-As with SMAP haplotype, the software presented to us was in a nearly finalized state, with extensive documentation and usage manuals.
+As with SMAP haplotype-sites, the software presented to us was in a nearly finalized state, with extensive documentation and usage manuals.
 The implementation seemed more advanced to me than the SMAP haplotype code (before our interference), but still lacking in some areas.

 Before starting optimizations, a bug was found in the original implementation.
 When encountering reversed reads (not in the same